Ms. Karen Graham, Chair (Oregon Partners)

 Mr. Jose Mario Corona (Jalisco, Mexico Partners)

 Mr. Jose Mario Corona is a business owner and administrator who lives in Guadalajara, Jalisco, Mexico.
 He is one of the founding members of the Jalisco Chapter and has been a member of Partners for the last 30 years.
-Mr. Corona has a degree in Business Administration and has completed a number of training courses in a number of areas, including Administration of Public Municipalities and Transnational Analysis.
-His leadership as the President of the Jalisco Chapter has led to a growth in its membership to approximately 130 members and the founding of a sub-chapter in the city of Arandas, Jalisco.
+Mr. Corona has a degree in Business Administration and has completed a number of training courses in areas such as Administration of Public Municipalities and Transnational Analysis.
+As former President of the Jalisco Chapter, he helped grow the Chapter’s membership to approximately 130 members which included the founding of a sub-chapter in the city of Arandas, Jalisco.

 Ms. Rosemary (Binka) J. Le Breton (Minas Gerais, Brazil Partners)